Combine (Half-Life)

 The Combine are a fictional multidimensional alien empire which serve as the primary antagonistic force in the 2004 video game Half-Life 2 and its subsequent episodes developed and published by Valve Corporation.
 The Combine consist of organic, synthetic, and heavily mechanized elements.
 They are encountered throughout Half-Life 2, Half-Life 2: Episode One, and Half-Life 2: Episode Two, as well as Half-Life: Alyx, as hostile non-player characters as the player progresses through the games in an effort to overthrow the Combine occupation of Earth.

-The Combine are depicted as cruel rulers, suppressing dissent with brutality, using excessive violence to police humanity, and forcibly performing surgery on some to transform them into slaves.
+The Combine are depicted as cruel and totalitarian rulers, suppressing dissent with brutality, using systematic violence to police and gradually assimilate humanity into cybernetic machines, rendering humans infertile, and forcibly performing surgery on captured dissenters to transform them into slaves.
 Throughout the games, player character Gordon Freeman primarily battles transformed humans as well as synthetic and mechanical enemies that are the product of Combine technology.
 In addition to their role within the Half-Life series, the Combine have been adapted for machinima productions and other works.